 Need to wake your toddler from long naps?
 Waking a child up up can make lead to cranky days.
 Learn what to do when your toddler won’t wake up from nap time.

-While my eldest napped for 45 minutes—tops—my twins take a two-hour nap.
-Many times they sleep even longer than that.
-This is great for when I need a break, but not so great when long naps botches the rest of their naps or bedtime.
-Even an extra 30 minutes could mean they don’t sleep right away come bedtime.
-Or that the next nap was pushed further back.
+The long naps were fantastic when I needed a break, but not-so-great when they botched the rest of their naps or bedtime.
+Even an extra 30 minutes would mean they wouldn’t sleep right away come bedtime, or that the next nap was pushed further back.

 Not cool then.

 So, I’d wake them up according to schedule to avoid oversleeping.

 The problem though, was the waking up part.
 What do you do when your toddler won’t wake up from nap?

 You and I know what it’s like to get woken up from deep sleep—it’s not pretty.
 And when done wrong, kids will often respond by screaming, crying—you name it.